microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-post.md

 A few things to note about this call:

 * In order to create a team, the group you're creating it from must have a least one owner.
-* The team that's created will always inherit from the group's display name, visibility, specialization, and members.
+* The created team will always inherit from the group's display name, visibility, specialization, and members.
 Therefore, when making this call with the **group@odata.bind** property, the inclusion of team **displayName**, **visibility**, **specialization**, or **members@odata.bind** properties return an error.
 * If the group was created less than 15 minutes ago, it's possible for the Create team call to fail with a 404 error code due to replication delays.
-We recommend that you retry the Create team call three times, with a 10 second delay between calls.
+We recommend that you retry the Create team call three times, with a 10-second delay between calls.
-* It does not support to have custom first channel name by using **firstChannelName**.
+* It doesn't support to have custom first channel name by using **firstChannelName**.

 #### Request